janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-10.md

 > Hey all.
 I've started working on some more Clojure support in rug!
 Previously I published a generator for a very opinionated project (https://github.com/atomist-project-templates/compojure-api-sample), so now I'm looking at how we can build up useful clojure projects based on a minimal base project, then using editors to add/change stuff.
 Here's a start: https://github.com/atomist-project-templates/simple-lein-project

 The conversation continues on https://atomist-community.slack.com/messages/rug-clojure

+### Python Ripples

+In an interesting dialog Omer, Sylvain and others start to position Atomist within the existing set of Python toolings.
+Themes include how Atomist is different, how it overlaps and what workflows make sense.
+This raises an interesting question: Which language is tooling-poor in the areas addressed by Atomist?